farhans-logic/farhans-logic/README.md

 - 👋 Hi, I’m @farhans-logic
 - 👀 I’m interested in technolocy and software development
 - 🌱 I'm a full stack software engineer
-- 💞️ I’m looking to the future and working on complex projects
+- 💞️ I’m looking to the future and solving problems
 - 📫 Reach out to me here at github

 <!---